kahojyun/Drivers/MultiQubit_PulseGenerator_Custom/README.md

 ## Change log

+### v 1.7.0
+- Support virtual Z gate when using custom sequence in 2QRB/XEB.
+- Virtual Z gate also applies to iSWAP.

 ### v 1.6.5
 - Add `Net zero` option to all pulse shape
 - Support choosing qubit on which 2QB pulse apply.